rajashekar/neighborhood-map/README.md

 # Neighborhood Map

-This project is done as part of Udacity Fullstack Developer course.
 The purpose of the project is to develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.

 In this project, Movie Theaters near Fremont, CA location is shown.